 When was your last check-up and clean?
 To book in your six monthly check-up with the Townsville dentists at All About Teeth contact us here.

 Frequently Asked Questions

 Just because you are unaware of your symptoms, does not mean that they aren’t there and so it is always vitally important that you schedule regular dental check-ups in order for a qualified dentist to make that assessment.
 When you come in for regular dental check-ups you also give us the chance to not only clear up any existing concerns but to prevent any further damage from occurring.
-Gum disease is notorious for being very difficult to pick up on your own and the only way to do so sometimes is to make an appointment for a check-up.

 There are many ways that we can assist you in your quest for a healthy smile and the most obvious of these is naturally your own approach to dental hygiene.
 Brushing twice a day and flossing are essential in fighting the prevalence of gum disease and tooth decay.
 Continuity in care is something that we take very seriously here and when we have the chance to perform regular dental check-ups, we are in a far better position to catch and treat problems early in their development.

 As people, our instinct can sometimes be to only visit the dentist when we feel like there is something wrong.
 The problem with this approach seems quite obvious, you are not a dentist or an oral professional who has spent years training to detect and assess concerns of the mouth.
 Tooth decay is a good example of this and only starts to give you pain once it has reached the nerve ending.
 We can detect your cavities up 3 or 4 years earlier than seeing the visible effects.